 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

-I’ve tested the recipe with a baked pie, such as pumpkin, and no bake pies, such as gluten-free cheesecake, gluten free key lime pie, frozen lemon pie or chocolate peanut butter pie.
+I’ve tested the recipe with a baked pie, such as pumpkin, and no bake pies, such as gluten-free cheesecake, our family’s favorite gluten free key lime pie, and this legendary chocolate peanut butter pie.
 Fortunately, both work very well.
-See the baking tips below for baked fillings.
+Basically, if a pie filling could go into a graham cracker crust, this would be a good substitute.

 To fill with an unbaked filling, bake for 5 minutes, fill, and then bake according to pie instructions.
 A pie shield may be used to protect the exposed crust while it bakes longer.

 Baked fillings, such as pumpkin and apple, will cause the bottom crust to be a little softer than traditional crusts, but it will still hold up for cutting and serving.
-For best results, bake the pie on the lowest rack.
+For best results, bake the pie on the lowest rack and in a metal pie plate.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!